sandeepdeshmukh/apex-training/instructions.md

 This is step-by-step guide for the Apex Trainer to conduct hands on sessions.
+A good document to refer would be [Beginners Guide](http://docs.datatorrent.com/beginner/)

 # Project creation using archetype